dashingsoft/pyarmor/src/user-guide.md

 ### Use Project to Manage Obfuscated Scripts

-It's better to obfuscate a complicate python project, there are the several advantages:
+It's better to create a project to manage these obfuscated scripts, there are the several advantages:

 * Increment build, only updated scripts are obfuscated since last build